vitkolos/notes-iuip/semestr1-erasmus/distributed-systems/lecture.md

 			- if $p$ sends $m'$ after $m$ and $p,q$ are correct, then $q$ receives $m'$ after $m$
 		- implementation proposal
 			- sender $p$ assigns a timestamp to every message, the messages are then ordered by the timestamp
+- synchronous system
+	- bound on message delay … $\Delta$
+		- the maximum time required to deliver a message
+	- bound on process speed … $x\beta$
+		- the fastest process needs $x$ time to do something $\implies$ the slowest process needs $x\beta$ time to do this
+	- $p_1$ asks $p_2$: “are you alive?”
+		- in an asynchronous system, there is no way to tell if the other process is alive
+		- in a synchronous system, $p_1$ can be sure that the response has to arrive at most after $2\Delta+x\beta$
+	- failure detector
+		- a magic box
+		- tells the process which other processes are alive
+		- two properties: completeness, accuracy
+		- by default
+			- can make mistakes
+			- can change its mind
+			- different FDs can have different opinions
+		- completeness
+			- strong – eventually every crashed process is suspected by every correct process
+			- weak – eventually every crashed process is suspected by some correct processes (at least one)
+		- accuracy
+			- strong – no process is suspected before it crashes
+			- weak – some correct processes are never suspected
+			- eventually strong – there is a time after which we get the strong accuracy
+			- eventually weak – there is a time after which we get the weak accuracy (some correct processes are not suspected)
+		- perfect failure detector – strong completeness, strong accuracy
+		- eventually perfect failure detector $(\Diamond P)$ – strong completeness + eventually strong accuracy
+		- strong failure detector $(S)$ – strong completeness + weak accuracy
+		- eventually strong failure detector $(\Diamond S)$ – strong completeness + eventually weak accuracy
+	- exam question: is this going to work if we have a strong failure detector?
+	- if we have a perfect failure detector, the system is almost synchronous
+	- the system can have short periods of instability´at some point
+		- then it is going to calm down – we want to be able to somehow reliably capture the result